• Skip to primary navigation

 Cucumber Sandwiches

 Looking for a dainty appetizer to serve at a special event?
-Try our cucumber sandwiches they are perfect for serving at an afternoon ladies tea, bridal and baby showers.
+Try our cucumber sandwiches!
+They are perfect for serving at an afternoon ladies' tea, bridal showers, and baby showers.

 Love small sandwiches?
 Try our other sandwiches of Crab Sandwiches and Egg Sandwich Spread.